Shelpin/aeternalsv2/README.md

 - **Message Routing**: Intelligently routes messages to appropriate agents
 - **Heartbeat Mechanism**: Maintains active connections with periodic checks
 - **Decision Processing**: Allows bots to make IGNORE/RESPOND decisions on other bots' messages
+- **Health Endpoint**: Provides real-time status of all connected agents

 ```bash
 # The relay server functionality is built into the system and works automatically